BV-BRC/BV-BRC-Docs/docroot/tutorial/phylogenetic_tree/phylogenetic_tree.md

 24. The **RaxML_info** file has details on the RaxML run.
 ![Figure 49](./images/Picture49.png "Figure 49")

+25. The **tree.log** file has the output of the steps that the Codon Tree pipeline took when generating the tree.
 ![Figure 50](./images/Picture50.png "Figure 50")

+## Phylogenetic Tree Report

+1. The **report.html** file provides a detailed report on the phylogenetic tree.
+The report brings together many of the files available in the details folder.
+To view the report, click on the row that has the **report.html** file, and then click on the View icon in the vertical green bar.
 ![Figure 51](./images/Picture51.png "Figure 51")

+2. This will rewrite the page to show the report, the top of which contains the midpoint rooted phylogenetic tree.
 ![Figure 52](./images/Picture52.png "Figure 52")

+3. Clicking on the **Alternate View** will show the same tree with the genome names aligned.
 ![Figure 53](./images/Picture53.png "Figure 53")

+4. Scrolling down the report will show the will show the statistics associated with the tree.
 ![Figure 54](./images/Picture54.png "Figure 54")

+5. Scrolling further down the report will show the RaxML command line that was run to generate the tree.
 ![Figure 55](./images/Picture55.png "Figure 55")

+6. Scrolling down further will show the partitions information, and the genome statistics.
 ![Figure 56](./images/Picture56.png "Figure 56")

+7. This is followed by the Gene Family Statistics.
 ![Figure 57](./images/Picture57.png "Figure 57")

+8. If the phylogenetic tree did not contain the number of genes originally selected, the report will include a section on strategies to increase the number of genes.
+It will give the list of genome IDs that could be removed from the tree, and the number of genes that would be included in the tree if they were omitted.
 ![Figure 58](./images/Picture58.png "Figure 58")

+## Viewing the Phylogenetic tree

+1. BV-BRC also allows researchers to view the tree in the workspace, and link to other parts of the resource from the tree.
+Click on the View icon in the upper right corner.
 ![Figure 59](./images/Picture59.png "Figure 59")

+2. This will open an interactive viewer in BV-BRC where the names are colored based on sharing the same genus (or first name) of the genome.
 ![Figure 60](./images/Picture60.png "Figure 60")

+3. The leaves of the tree can be changed by clicking on the **ID Type** in the vertical green bar.
+Clicking on **Genome ID** will change the view from the names of the genomes to their unique identifiers.
 ![Figure 61](./images/Picture61.png "Figure 61")

+4. When a particular node of a branch (shown as a circle) is clicked on, all the genomes that are on that branch are selected (indicated by a check mark).
+This will change the icons in the vertical green bar, and researchers will be able to go to a view that includes all the genomes (Click on **Genome** in the vertical green bar) or create a group (Click on **Group** in the vertical green bar).
 ![Figure 62](./images/Picture62.png "Figure 62")

+5. Clicking on the dot in front of a genome will also populate the vertical green bar with additional icons.
+Click on the **Genome** icon.
 ![Figure 63](./images/Picture63.png "Figure 63")

+6. This will open a new tab that has the landing page for the selected genome.
 ![Figure 64](./images/Picture64.png "Figure 64")

+## References

+1. Davis, J.J., et al., PATtyFams: Protein families for the microbial genomes in the PATRIC database.
+2016.
+7: p.
+118.
+2. Edgar, R.C.J.N.a.r., MUSCLE: multiple sequence alignment with high accuracy and high throughput.
+2004.
+32(5): p.
+1792-1797.
+3. Cock, P.J., et al., Biopython: freely available Python tools for computational molecular biology and bioinformatics.
+2009.
+25(11): p.
+1422-1423.
+4. Stamatakis, A., RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies.
+Bioinformatics, 2014.
+30(9): p.
+1312-1313.
+5. Stamatakis, A., P. Hoover, and J. Rougemont, A rapid bootstrap algorithm for the RAxML web servers.
+Systematic biology, 2008.
+57(5): p.
+758-771.
+6. Rambaut, A., FigTree, a graphical viewer of phylogenetic trees.
+2007.
+7. Letunic, I. and P. Bork, Interactive Tree Of Life (iTOL): an online tool for phylogenetic tree display and annotation.
+Bioinformatics, 2006.
+23(1): p.
+127-128.